Resources for Montclair Researchers

 Tip: Once you find the street address, click on the area to read a description.

 Newark Evening News.
 The Newark Public Library has been undertaking a new initiative to digitize the Newark Evening News.
-To view the years 1883-1931, click here.
-To support their project and give a donation, click here.
+So far they have the years 1883-1972 digitized on their website.

 Latecomers to Freedom.
 Article on slavery in Essex County by Mike Farrelly and George Musser in Glen Ridge Historical Society's The Gaslamp.